p2pcloud/website/content/docs/blog/p2p-vs-golem.md

 Golem and P2P Cloud technologies help decentralize the web by creating a distributed network of computers and enabling peer-to-peer interactions.
 They allow for more secure, private data sharing and efficient resource utilization.
 With a decentralized web, users can avoid centralized control and censorship, reduce the risk of single points of failure, and provide security and transparency.

 ### How are they different:
-While P2P Cloud and Golem Network aim to decentralize the web by providing alternatives to traditional infrastructure ecosystems, their approach and services differ.
+While P2P Cloud and Golem aim to decentralize the web by providing alternatives to traditional infrastructure ecosystems, their approach and services differ.

 Golem allows individuals to access resources as needed to process requests.
 At the same time, P2P Cloud will enable individuals to spin up their VM through any provider with the required specs through the marketplace.